njszym/XRD-AutoAnalyzer/README.md

 pip install . --user
 ```

-Currently, a tensorflow version of 2.5 or below is required, as later versions lead to overconfident models.
-We plan to resolve this in future updates.

 ## Usage example

 A pre-trained model for the Li-Mn-Ti-O-F chemical space is available in the ```Example/``` directory.
 To classify the experimentally measured patterns tabulated in the ```Spectra/``` sub-folder, run the following: